jonjonsonjr/test-docs/README.md

 - Player Control while casting
 - Global access via Mini-Controller
-- Pain-free session recovery, including the reconnection logic outlined in the UX guideline
+- Pain-free session recovery, including the reconnection logic outlined in the UX guidelines
 - A single custom data channel for sending and receiving custom data
 - Ability to check the installed Google Play services for compatibility
 - Handling media tracks, including settings page for all versions of Android
-- Handling changes to the volume of the cast device using the hard volume button inside and outside of the app, even on lock screen or when the screen is off
+- Handling changes to the volume of the cast device using the hard volume buttons inside and outside of the app, even on the lock screen or when the screen is off

 Features that CCL provides for data-centric applications:
 - Wrapper for device discovery